 My experience: I did not bring a car to Boston.
 I chose to live in East Boston, which is near the blue line taking me directly into Boston.
 While I wish I had a car due to where I was located; ultimately I would have lived in a different neighborhood altogether.
 Not having a car cost me nearly $100 per week in transportation costs getting to and from work plus in and out of the city on my days off.
 Looking back, I would have spent more money on rent to live closer to the hospital or in a more central neighborhood.
 Remember, Uber and Lyft prices are incredibly expensive in Boston.
 If you’re not coming with a car it may be worth it to pay extra money to live nearby the hospital.

 I did not pay the monthly Charlee card fee of $80.
 The hospital I was at, BIDMC, did not offer discounts to travel nurses.
 I figured that I would be taking the T less than what would cost $80/month and I was right.
-However if the hospital you work at does offer discounts to travel nurses, buying the unlimited pass would be worth it.
+However, if the hospital you work at does offer discounts to travel nurses, buying the unlimited pass would be worth it.

 Hospitals in Boston

 My experience: I signed a contract at Beth Israel Deaconess Medical Center.
 BIDMC is located on Brookline, near other major hospitals such as Boston Children’s and Brigham and Women’s Hospital.
-The closest train stop is Longwood, giving you a short seven minute walk to the hospital.
+The closest train stop is Longwood, giving you a short seven-minute walk to the hospital.
 Although I didn’t have a car, it’s important to note that the parking costs $38/day, $5/night.
 They did not offer any discounts to travel nurses.

 Catch any number of sports games.
 Boston is home to some of the best sports teams in America.
 See the Red Sox play at the iconic Fenway Park, the oldest baseball stadium in America.
-Catch a hockey game, basketball game, or football game!
+Catch a hockey game, basketball game, or a football game!
 Boston has it all.
 (Note: If you work at BIDMC, you can get two tickets to a Red Sox game for $5/each.
 All you have to do is show your badge and wait 30 minutes after the game has already started to enter).

 Learn the history of America as you walk along the Freedom Trail.
 The Freedom Trail is 2.5 miles long and runs from Beacon Hill to Charlestown.
-While you can take a free tour, I followed directions from here, and was able to make the walk on my own.
+While you can take a free tour, I followed directions from here and was able to make the walk on my own.
 I will say, however, that once you hit Paul Revere’s House, the walk seems to become bland.
 The most interesting history is at the beginning of the trail.

 Visit Boston’s most picturesque street – Acorn Street.
 Acorn Street is located on Beacon Hill and is one of the most photographed streets in America.
-While it has recently become illegal to have a full on “photoshoot” on Acorn Street, you’re welcome to bring your iPhone and snap a few pictures as you please.
-Keep in mind that people actually live on Acorn Street and to please respect their privacy.
+While it has recently become illegal to have a full-on “photoshoot” on Acorn Street, you’re welcome to bring your iPhone and snap a few pictures as you please.
+Keep in mind that people actually live on Acorn Street and please respect their privacy.

 Shop on Newbury Street.
 Newbury is referred to as the “Rodeo Drive” of Boston.
-Located in Back Bay, you’ll find a number of stores ranging from designer, to boutiques, and cheaper stores such as Nordstrom Rack.
+Located in Back Bay, you’ll find a number of stores ranging from designer to boutiques, and cheaper stores such as Nordstrom Rack.